 One approach is to ask each participant to fill in the Questionnaire for Fisheries Inspectors (Appendix 4) at the beginning of the meeting.
-A session to discuss the answers should follow.
+A session during which the answers are discussed should follow.
 Starting with the questionnaire offers better insight into inspectors' opinions before they have a chance to consult with each other.
 This can facilitate discussions about issues that might not otherwise emerge.

-Use could be made of Annex C of the PSMA and the guidelines for Annex C found in Appendix 6^{10} for assessing familiarity with international codes and conventions.
+Use could be made of Annex C of the PSMA and the guidelines for Annex C found in Appendix 6 for assessing familiarity with international codes and conventions.
 This information is essential for inspection reports that are concise and can be understood internationally.